PythonDarkeningSchool/javascript/notes/courseware/pluralSight/GettingStartedWithTypeScript/readme.md

 - Transpiles to a configurable JavaScript version
 - Uses ES6/ES7 sintax if possible
 - Adds typing

+*In my personal point of view, `TypeScript` it is a lenguage to enhance the main `JavaScript` lenguage making it kind of  `Java` like a typed lenguage.*

 ### Benefits of a typed language